 Mining organizations work with Fairtrade International to meet stringent Fairtrade standards that touch on working conditions, child labor, women's rights, ‘clean’ technology, health and safety concerns, and responsible environmental management.

 ASM miners who comply with Fairtrade standards immediately stand to benefit from these improved working conditions.
-And monetarily, these ASM miners receive a guaranteed Fairtrade Minimum Price for their gold—typically at 99% spot value, which can be 25% above what they This augmented income often proves the difference that allows a miner to send his or her kids to school, or afford adequate healthcare.
+And monetarily, these ASM miners receive a guaranteed Fairtrade Minimum Price for their gold—typically at 99% spot value, which can be 25% above what they were receiving before.
+This augmented income often proves the difference that allows a miner to send his or her kids to school, or afford adequate healthcare.

 In addition, these ASM mining communities receive a Fairtrade Premium of $2,000 per kilo of gold.
 This money is fed back into community-development projects in areas like education and healthcare, or into the further advancement of Fairtrade Gold mining practices.